xpaddyyy/xpaddyyy/README.md

 - 👀 I’m interested in Computers, Gaming, Programming.
 - 🌱 I’m currently learning Java, HTML, PHP, CSS and C#.
 - 💞️ I’m looking to collaborate on projects and studies.
-- 📫 How to reach me: Discord: xpaddyyy#9561, Steam: xpaddyyy, and on Fontys Campus.

 <!---
 xpaddyyy/xpaddyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.